In Love Again

 "In Love Again" is a song by Australian electronic rock group Rogue Traders.
 It was sent to radio in August 2006 as the fifth and final single in August 2006 from their second album Here Come the Drums.
 The coda of the song features a sample of "Head Over Heels" by Tears for Fears.

-In mid-2007, it was used as a promotional song for Australian drama, Neighbours.

 At the APRA Awards of 2008, the song won Dance Work of the Year.

 Music video

 The video for this song was filmed during the band's tour schedule and has snippets of previous performances.
-According to James Ash on the official forum, the original video clip was to be an all brown clip based on a wedding full of ghosts of past lovers.
-They opted for the clip you see now, which was a way to finish what they had done with the album.
+According to James Ash on the official forum, an early concept for a "In Love Again" video clip was to be an all-brown clip based on a wedding full of ghosts of past lovers, but the group instead opted for a different video.